Chess prodigy: Classical

-The youngest player to defeat a grandmaster under standard time controls is Ashwath Kaushik of Singapore, who in February 2024 defeated Jacek Stopa at the age of 8 years, 6 months, and 11 days.

-The previous record was set by Leonid Ivanovic of Serbia, who in January 2024 defeated Milko Popchev at the Novogodisnji rating ŠSB in Belgrade, Serbia at the age of 8 years, 11 months, and 7 days.
+The youngest player to defeat a GM in a FIDE-rated classical game is Ashwath Kaushik of Singapore, who in February 2024 defeated Jacek Stopa at the age of 8 years, 6 months, and 11 days.
+He surpassed the previous record set by Leonid Ivanovic of Serbia.Nodirbek Abdusattorov of Uzbekistan is the youngest player to defeat a GM rated over 2500, defeating 2600-rated Andrey Zhigalko at the age of 9 years, 7 months, and 27 days.